ds-modules/curriculum-guide/connector/instructor/checklist.md

 ### Technical

+* Read through this guide
-* Meet with Gunjan to discuss the infrastructure
+* Meet with Gunjan Baid to discuss the infrastructure
-* Create a public course repo
-* Create a private course repo
+* Create public and private GitHub repos
 * Create/update your course website

-* Read through this guide
+* Sign up for connector instructor [Piazza](https://piazza.com/berkeley/other/cs97)

+* Let us know on [Piazza](https://piazza.com/berkeley/other/cs97) if you need any Python packages installed on `datahub.berkeley.edu`